Back to Blog

 Step 1: Define Your Zone of Genius

-Your zone of genius is the intersection of what you are uniquely great at, what energizes you, and what creates value for others.
-Ask yourself: What do people consistently come to me for?
+To find yours, ask yourself: What do people consistently come to me for?
 What problems do I solve that others struggle with?
+What work makes time disappear?

 Step 2: Rewrite Your LinkedIn Headline